Our research is editorially independent but we may earn a commission for purchases made through our links.

-In a country with countless picturesque villages, Pucisca has often been called the most beautiful of all.
+In a country with countless picturesque villages, Pucisca has often been called the most beautiful small towns in Europe.
 This small town on the northern coast of Brac is a regional center for quarrying and cutting stone, and its gleaming white stone, which is indigenous to the island, is what makes it truly one-of-a-kind.
-You’ll see lovely stone houses with paved white roofs that add to the town’s charms, along with Renaissance palaces and Baroque buildings, all made from white stone that leave visitors in awe.
+You’ll see lovely stone houses with paved white roofs that add to the town’s charms, along with Renaissance palaces and Baroque buildings, all made from white stone that leaves visitors in awe.
 There are also many gorgeous beaches and secluded coves, as well as a multitude of eateries serving delicious traditional Dalmatian cuisine.
 Those who want to get active can enjoy diving, water skiing, swimming and cycling.

 The “Mediterranean Flower,” as Croatia’s second-largest city is often referred to, sits on a peninsula off the Dalmatian Coast.
 Split’s main draw is its historic core, filled with stunning Renaissance and Gothic architecture.
 The magnificent city was born when Emperor Diocletian decided to build his own perfect retirement destination, with the spectacular walled palace constructed to his exacting standards between 298 and 305 AD.
 The complex is more like a small city itself, with its maze of marble walkways and buildings that house cafes, shops, bars, two lively markets and chic apartments, built from the very barracks where the emperor’s soldiers once lived.
 Outside of the historic center, visitors can enjoy swimming at Bacvice beach and taking a stroll along the waterfront promenade.

-The furthest island from the central Dalmatian Coast, Vis was once a base for the Yugoslav Army during the socialist years.
+One of the most beautiful islands in Croatia, Vis was once a base for the Yugoslav Army during the socialist years.
 It was closed to foreign visitors for nearly four decades, from 1950 to 1989, and deserted by much of its local population.
 Today, it offers an ideal destination for those who are looking for a more unspoiled, authentic spot in Croatia.
 Some of the country’s most exclusive wines are produced right here, including Plavac and Vugava, and it offers many breathtaking, secluded bays that are perfect for wiling away the afternoon.
 Check out the old fishing boats in Komiza, snorkel in the brilliant cerulean waters of Stiniva Cove, sometimes among loggerhead turtles and bottlenose dolphins, and enjoy dining on fresh, local seafood – paired with fine wine from the local vineyards, of course.

-One of the most breathtaking natural wonders in the nation and all of Europe, Plitvice Lakes National Park is a maze of lakes and waterfalls, lush greenery and clear azure waters.
-It’s so fantasy-like it seems as if it were computer generated and plopped right down in Croatia.
+Plitvice National Park is one of the most breathtaking natural wonders in Europe, with its maze of lakes and waterfalls, lush greenery and clear azure waters.
+It’s a top attraction in Croatia and so fantasy-like it seems as if it were computer generated and plopped right down in Croatia.
 The park’s most notable features are the 16 interconnecting lakes that are divided into upper and lower clusters.
 They were formed by natural travertine dams and range in color from royal azure to turquoise, blue, green and gray.
 Visitors can explore the lakes and the surrounding area by taking a stroll on the assorted wooden walkways, or via boat.
 It takes six hours or so to explore all of the lakes on foot, but by accessing the park’s free boats you can cut that time down to about four hours.